-Reporting and Deliverables
+9. Reporting and Deliverables

-Progress Reports

-The grantee must provide progress reports to DCC every six months during the project term, until its completion.
-Progress reports are due by January 30 and July 30.
-Progress reports must be submitted using the Progress Report Form (DCC-2622) and include:

-- A summary of the status of the project and plans for the next 6-month period of the grant. - Accomplishments towards the goal of the project, including a description of any measurable outcomes, results achieved or completed objectives. - A summary of budget expenditures to date and, if the remaining expenditures will deviate from the timeline in the application, and an updated timeline for the remaining expenditures. - Any changes to information provided in the proposal, including if there are any planned changes to the timeline or staff involvement for which an amendment request will be submitted.

-Close-out Report
+- A. Progress Reports: The grantee must provide progress reports to DCC at monthly intervals for research projects with an estimated completion time not exceeding one year and at quarterly intervals for research projects with an estimated completion time exceeding one year, until its completion.
+Progress reports must be submitted using the Progress Report Form (DCC- 2622) and include, at minimum, the following: - A detailed, estimated time schedule of completion for the research project; - A description of any measurable outcomes, results achieved, or other completed objectives of the research project; - A description of remaining work to be completed; - A summary of expenditures of the funds and statement of whether the research project is meeting the proposed budget.
+If not, the reasons for any discrepancies and a list of actions that will be taken to ensure completion of the research project; and

-At the conclusion of the Grant Agreement, the grantee must follow the close out process established in the CMA.
+- Any changes to the information provided in the proposal, including, but not limited to, change in staff. - B. Close-out Report: At the conclusion of the Grant Agreement, the grantee must follow the close out process established in the CMA.
 A close-out report must be submitted at the conclusion of the grant, as part of the grant closeout process.
-The close-out report must contain:

-- A final summary of the research project, which must include: - A brief, narrative summary of project outcomes - Activities completed during the project term - An overall assessment of the research project, including any additional context for research finding, data that was not included in the final report, and any caveats related to research findings - A discussion of challenges experienced in performance of research and how these challenges were resolved - Any recommendations for further research related to the topic - An itemized list of all project expenditures - A list of all data generated using grant funds with notations of any disclosure restrictions
+The close-out report must contain: - A final summary of the research project; - A brief, narrative summary of project outcomes; - Activities completed during the project term; - An overall assessment of the research project, including any additional context for research finding, data that was not included in the final report, and any caveats related to research findings; - A discussion of challenges experienced in performance of research and how these challenges were resolved; - Any recommendations for further research related to the topic; - An itemized list of all project expenditures; and - A list of all data generated using grant funds with notations of any disclosure restrictions. - C. Research Manuscript: The grantee must publish a peer-reviewed research manuscript at the end of the grant term.

-Research Manuscript

-The grantee must publish a peer-reviewed research manuscript at the end of the grant term.
 Manuscripts must be submitted to DCC for review prior to publication, as specified in the CMA.
-The research manuscript must include, at minimum:

-- The scope of the research project

-- Findings of the research

-- A detailed explanation of methodology and analyses used

-- Substantiating evidence for conclusions

-Public Access Policy

-Accelerating the pace of scientific discovery and understanding of cannabis requires both investment in research and swift public access to findings.
+The research manuscript must include, at minimum: - The scope of the research project - Findings of the research - A detailed explanation of methodology and analyses used - Substantiating evidence for conclusions - D. Public Access Policy: Accelerating the pace of scientific discovery and understanding of cannabis requires both investment in research and swift public access to findings.
 In support of this principle, research findings must be published on a website that is free and accessible to all members of the public at the time the peer-reviewed manuscript is published.

-Publications
+If the journal to which a manuscript is submitted is not free to the public, an ADAcompliant version of the manuscript must be submitted to the DCC for publication to DCC's website.

-All publications, presentations and other public releases resulting from work performed under the Grant Agreement must be submitted to DCC for review prior to publication, pursuant to the CMA.
-The grantee must also notify DCC as the publications or public releases occur.

-All publications, presentations and other public releases must acknowledge the funding source: California Department of Cannabis Control, Cannabis Tax Fund.
+- E. Publications: - All publications, presentations and other public releases resulting from work performed under the Grant Agreement must be submitted to DCC for review prior to publication, pursuant to the CMA. - The grantee must also notify DCC as the publications or public releases occur.
+All publications, presentations, and other public releases must acknowledge the funding source: California Department of Cannabis Control, Cannabis Tax Fund. - Publications submitted to DCC must be submitted in an ADAcompliant format for publication to DCC's website.